InformaticsMatters/openshift-jenkins-buildah-slave/README.md

 # An OpenShift Jenkins Slave Agent Image for "buildah"
-This is a Jenkins slave image built on the OpenShift Jenkins Maven slave that adds [buildah] to the image.
-It should be suitable for OpenShift Origin v3.6/v3.7 deployments.
+This is a Jenkins slave image built on the OpenShift Jenkins Maven slave that adds [buildah] and other utilities to the image.
+It should be suitable for OpenShift Origin v3.9 deployments.

 A matching **ImageStream** template is also included for the `latest` image.

-Providing...
+This image provides...

 -   [buildah] (See `Dockerfile/BUILDAH_VERSION` for version)
 -   [podman]  (See `Dockerfile/PODMAN_VERSION` for version)
 -   [skopeo]  (See `Dockerfile/SCOPEO_VERSION` for version)
+-   [oc cli]  (See `Dockerfile/OC_VERSION` for version))

 >   For background material you can refer to the OpenShift documentation for
     their [Jenkins] service and general information on [builds] and image